Texas City, Texas: Racial and ethnic composition

+2020 census

-As of the 2020 census, there were 51,898 people, 19,526 households, and 13,005 families residing in the city.
-There were 21,493 housing units.
+As of the 2020 census, Texas City had a population of 51,898, 19,526 households, and 13,005 families; the median age was 37.0 years, with 24.7% of residents under 18 and 15.9% were 65 or older.

-The Hispanic and Latino population's percentage of the overall population of Texas City had increased to 29.9% in 2017 from 27% in 2010, and by then the city had a Hispanic supermarket and other businesses catering to Hispanics.
-The African-American percentage had declined to 28% in 2017 from 30.8% in 2010.
+For every 100 females, there were 91.7 males, and for every 100 females 18 and over, there were 87.9 males 18 and over in the city.

+The 2020 census's Demographic and Housing Characteristics data show that 95.4% of residents lived in urban areas, while 4.6% lived in rural areas.

+Of the city's 19,526 households, 33.9% had children under 18 living in them, 38.3% were married-couple households, 19.8% were households with a male householder and no spouse or partner present, and 34.1% were households with a female householder and no spouse or partner present; about 27.5% of all households consisted of individuals, and 11.2% had someone living alone who was 65 or older.

+Of the 21,493 housing units in the city, 9.2% were vacant; the homeowner vacancy rate was 2.2% and the rental vacancy rate was 10.5%.

 Economy

 The Texas City economy has long been based on heavy industry, particularly shipping at the Port of Texas City, as well as petroleum and petrochemical refining.
 The Texas City Industrial Complex is a leading center of the petrochemical industry.
 Within this complex, the Galveston Bay Refinery operated by Marathon is the second-largest petroleum refinery in Texas and third-largest in the United States.
 The Port of Texas City became the third-leading port in Texas by tonnage and ninth in the nation.
 In recent decades, the city's planners have made efforts to diversify the economy into tourism, health care, and many other sectors.
-As early as 1974, Texas City was placed on the top-ten list for the EPA superfund.
+As early as 1974, Texas City was placed on the top-10 list for the EPA superfund.
 Outdated practices for the disposal of toxic waste have continued there for years.

 The Port of Texas City, operated by the Port of Texas City / Texas City Terminal Railway, is the eighth-largest port in the United States and the third-largest in Texas, with waterborne tonnage exceeding 78 million net tons.
 The Texas City Terminal Railway Company provides an important land link to the port, handling over 25,000 carloads per year.
 The Port of Texas City's success as a privately owned port has been aided by its shareholders, the Union Pacific and Burlington Northern Santa Fe railroads, whose connections allow for expeditious interchange of their traffic.